 My planned future research includes investigation of the genetic, epigenetic and endocrinological correlates of personality and other phenotypes in vervet monkeys, as well as a longitudinal assessment of the developmental and fitness consequences of personality differences over the lifespan.

 I am an integrative biological anthropologist with broad training across the biomedical and evolutionary sciences.

 I earned a MBChB degree (South Africa’s version of the U.S.'s MD) from the University of Cape Town, South Africa.
 While in medical school, I became interested in human and primate evolution, and additionally studied towards a BSc (Med) with a major in Anatomy.
 This work led to me to publish on gait parameters in Homo floresiensis together with Kit Vaughan.
 I relocated to the U.S. to begin postgraduate training in Biological Anthropology at New York University in 2007, and completed a MA in primate evolutionary genetics at NYU's Molecular Anthropology Laboratory.
-For my dissertation, I switched focus to the evolutionary ecology of individual differences in personality within primate populations.
+For my PhD, I switched focus to the evolutionary ecology of individual differences in personality within primate populations.